Uniqueness of Maximum Scores in Countable-Outcome Round-Robin Tournaments

-In this paper we show that in a general round-robin tournament model (model $M_k$, $k\geq 1$), the probability that there is a unique vertex with the maximum score tends to $1$ as $n$ tends to infinity.
-In the following section we present some preliminary results.
+In this paper, we show that in the round-robin tournament model with equally strong players, where scores take values on a countable set $D \subset [0, 1]$ (model $M_{[0,\,1]}$), the probability that there is a unique vertex with the maximum score tends to $1$ as $n \to \infty$.
+This result is more general than the corresponding result for the model $M_k$, $k \ge 1$, and includes it as a special case.
+In the following section, we present some preliminary results.
 Afterwards, we present a proof of the main result.
-Finally, the discussion section presents related open problem.
+Finally, the discussion section presents some related issues.